Aliases for HTR2A Gene

 GeneCards Summary for HTR2A Gene

 HTR2A (5-Hydroxytryptamine (Serotonin) Receptor 2A, G Protein-Coupled) is a Protein Coding gene.
 Diseases associated with HTR2A include major depressive disorder and accelerated response to antidepressant drug treatment and anorexia nervosa 1 and htr2a-related altered drug metabolism.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include protein complex binding and serotonin receptor activity.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and drug binding.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for HTR2A Gene